jdhenke/celestrium/doc/paper.md

 **ContextMenu**
 * a circular popup menu (toggled by pressing ‘m’) with actions concerning selected nodes
-* developers can add new options with `addMenuOption: (menuText, itemFunction, that)`
+* developers can add new options by calling `addMenuOption: (menuText, itemFunction, that)` on the ContextMenu instance in their `init` function

 ![image](https://f.cloud.github.com/assets/774269/1708574/bd940a48-6110-11e3-8449-1ed4b7d2428f.png)